Lawrence-Mak/Sales-Analysis-Project/README.md

 The dataset has been loaded and underwent necessary cleaning and preprocessing steps to ensure its suitability for analysis.
 This section provides an overview of the data cleaning process.

+#### Steps Taken

+1. **Loading the Dataset:**
+   - The dataset, named `supermarket_sales.csv`, was loaded into a Pandas DataFrame.

+2. **Handling Missing Values:**
+   - No missing values were found in the dataset.
+All columns have complete data.

+3. **Converting 'Date' to Datetime Format:**
+   - The 'Date' column was converted to the datetime64 data type for better handling of date-related operations.

+4. **Updated Data Information:**
+   - After the data cleaning steps, the dataset information was displayed again to confirm the changes.

    A Preview of the code can be seen here

 | Invoice ID   | Branch | City      | Customer type | Gender | Product line          | Unit price | Quantity | Tax 5% | Total   | Date      | Time  | Payment       | cogs  | gross margin percentage | gross income | Rating |
 |--------------|--------|-----------|---------------|--------|-----------------------|------------|----------|--------|---------|-----------|-------|---------------|-------|--------------------------|---------------|--------|